 supports: SUPPORT

-snippet: "The very common use in Europe of histaminergic agents."
+snippet: and the very common use in Europe of histaminergic agents.

 explanation: "Documents histaminergic agent (betahistine) use as standard therapy in Europe"